-Nausea, vomiting, lethargy, tachycardia, bradycardia, asystole, serum phenytoin concentrations where toxicity occurs.
+There are marked variations among individuals with respect to serum phenytoin concentrations where toxicity occurs.
 Lateral gaze nystagmus usually appears at 20 mcg/mL, ataxia at 30 mcg/mL, and dysarthria and lethargy appear when the serum concentration is over 40 mcg/mL.
 However, phenytoin concentrations as high as 50 mcg/mL have been reported without evidence of toxicity.
-As much as 25 times the therapeutic phenytoin dose has been taken, resulting in serum phenytoin concentrations over 100 mcg/mL, with complete recovery rreversible cerebellar dysfunction and atrophy have been reported
+As much as 25 times the therapeutic phenytoin dose has been taken, resulting in serum phenytoin concentrations over 100 mcg/mL, with complete recovery.
+Irreversible cerebellar dysfunction and atrophy have been reported after overrlosage. reported after overdosage.

-Because fosphenytoin sodium injection is a prodrug of phenytoin, the injection and therefore may contribute to signs of toxicity following overdosage.
-Signs of formate toxicity are similar to those of methanol oxicity and are associated with severe anion-gap metabolic acidosis Large amounts of phosphate, delivered rapidly, could potentially lonized free calcium levels can be measured and, if low, used to guide
+Formate and phosphate are metabolites of fosphenytoin sodium injection and therefore may contribute to signs of toxicity following overdosage.
+Signs of formate toxicity are similar to those of methanol toxicity and are associated with severe anion-gap metabolic acidosis.
+Large amounts of phosphate, delivered rapidly, could potentially cause hypocalcemia with paresthesia, muscle spasms, and seizures.
+Ionized free calcium levels can be measured and, if low, used to guide